 “There is a void in my heart that aches with want to comfort and wipe away the tears of a child, to read bedtime stories until they drift off to sleep, to have them sneak into my bed in the night when they are scared, for the quiet moments and the loud laughter, and the bond between husband, wife, and child.
 I want to dream with a child of all they will see and be there to cushion the blows when life is unfair.
 I want to teach them about Jesus and love and goodness.
 I dream of watching their eyes in amazement at new sights.
 I want; I ache; I dream.
 I know there is a child out there without a home.
 A child with no one to tuck them in at night, no one to kiss them and tell them that they matter, or to tell them they are special.
 There is a child who dreams of the same things I do.
 When will I find you?”
 This poem was written by Michelle and is titled, “To Have and to Hold.”
 Maybe this is exactly how you are feeling, or you can somewhat relate to the emotions in this poem.
 If you are looking to adopt a child to grow your family, I wish you the absolute best on your unique and beautiful journey!

 If you are looking to adopt in the state of Georgia, please be aware of the laws, processes, and information about adoption in this specific state.
-At this link you will find helpful information regarding adoption in Georgia.
+You can find helpful information regarding adoption in Georgia here.
 You will also see answers to many common questions including:

 1. Can I Adopt in Georgia?